 4. Caye Caulker (The Best “Non-Beach” in Belize)

 For a truly relaxing time, make your way to Caye Caulker.
-The island sits about 20 miles off the coast of Belize City and is only accessible via water taxi.
+The island sits about 20 miles off the coast of Belize City and is only accessible via water taxi (here’s how to get here from Belize City).
 There are no cars on the island, which enhances the tranquil Caribbean vibe of this chill caye.

 The water is clean and calm, perfect for swimming and snorkeling.
 Other popular pastimes on Caye Caulker include swaying in hammocks and sipping on ice-cold beer buckets from the bars and restaurants that line the shore.